near-examples/update-migrate-rust/contracts/self-updates/base/README.md

 # Guest Book Contract - Self Update

-The [Guest Book Contract](../../basic-updates/base/) featuring a `update_contract` that takes a smart contract directly from the input and deploys it on itself.
+A [Guest Book Contract](../../basic-updates/base/) that can self-update.

+This contract has a `update_contract` that takes as input a wasm file and deploys it on itself.

 ```rust
 pub fn update_contract(&self) -> Promise {